Azure/azure-webpubsub/docs/specs/phase-2-subprotocol.md

 Service declines the client if the message does not match the described format.

 Messages received by the client can be several types: `ack`, `message`, and `system`:
-1. Ack message, if the request contains `ack_id`, the service will return an ack response for this request.
+1. Ack message, if the request contains `ackId`, the service will return an ack response for this request.
 The client implementation should handle this ack mechanism, including waiting for the ack response for an `async` `await` operation, and having a timeout check when the ack response is not received during a certain period.
     ```json
     {
         "type": "ack",
-        "ack_id": 1, // The ack id for the request to ack
+        "ackId": 1, // The ack id for the request to ack
         "code": 0, // 0 as "success", 1 as "error"
         "error": "<error_detail>"
     }